 Ski Kosovo

 Ski Kosovo for its adventurous cat ski operations, wild mountains, wonderful cuisine & crumbling ski resorts.
 Kosovo has some of the best value skiing & snowboarding in Europe; remaining uncrowded, untouched & unknown.
-It is also rapidly the cat -skiing epicentre of Europe, with four operations running from Brezovica, across at the impressive Accursed Mountains on the Albanian border, and also more recently on the colder north-aspect of the Shar Mountains on the border with North Macedonia.
+It is also rapidly becoming the cat-skiing epicentre of Europe, with four operations running at Brezovica, across at the impressive Accursed Mountains on the Albanian border, and also more recently on the colder north-aspect of the Sharr Mountains on the border with North Macedonia.

 Anyone looking for a place as far removed from the crowded, 'antiseptic' ski resorts of the Alps, but still in Europe, will love travelling to Kosovo.
 Any visit contributes not only to one's lifetime ski experiences, but also to the future prosperity of this fledgling nation.
 When are you going to visit?